joostkremers/ebib/docs/ebib-manual.md

 the citation command but the string that will be displayed in the Org buffer.

-## Associating a Database with a Text File
+## Associating a Database with a Text Buffer

 The commands `ebib-insert-citation` and `ebib-entry-summary` must consult the database or databases loaded in Ebib, and Ebib tries to be